 Using a workshop that is no more than a converted cattle stall, combined with sub-zero temperatures, and now, a carpet of snow, has had it’s moments this week.
 Most glues state ‘Protect from frost’ on the label and should not be used below 10 degrees C, and keeping the workshop at those heady temperatures has bee difficult.
 Thank heavens for Hide Glue!

 The instruments seen here all had their necks caved during the course of Continue reading →

 To say we’ve had a hectic week would be an understatement!
 A simple plan, outlined last week, gone almost completely to pot this week.
 Batch building, yes, it’s a good idea, but the building methods that were in use are totally impractical in that situation.

 To overcome that drawback, I decided to build a contraption called a go-bar deck.
 This requires a radius dish to complete Continue reading →

 I’ve not been very good about keeping this site up to date of late, so for 2013 I have decided to post religiously, every week.
 And to keep the religious theme, I’m going to call it the ‘Sunday Sermon‘!
 The religion, of course, is the Ukulele!!
-The tail end of 2012 got a little busy, not [...]

 Unfortunately, it is me playing them, rather than someone who really can, but they give you a reasonable idea of the sounds they make.
 Recorded straight onto the camera with no gimmickry prior to being crunched by youtube!

 My name is Wally, and I’m Walnut.
 That’s the wood I’m talking about, not the seed I was grown from.
 I was born back in 1785, or maybe 1783.
 It depends on when you count a tree being born, when the seed is planted in a growing pot, or when the young sapling is planted out in it’s permanent location.
 I was put in quite a nice place, in front of a big house along with a few of my brothers and some other relatives.
 I remember that when we were young we were quite well looked after by a man in baggy trousers and a big flat cap.
 It took a few years, but it wasn’t long Continue reading →

 The weekend was spent at the excellent Smugglers Festival, held in a field somewhere between Deal and Dover (It took me one and a half hours to find it, and I knew where it was being held!!)
 The feedback we got was little short of amazing, with a constant stream of compliments about our ‘beautiful’ instruments.
 The most interest, throughout the weekend, was Continue reading →

 The website has been quiet of late, mainly because the workshop has been busy!
 Andy’s and Ian’s Concert models have been delivered, along with the completion a couple of project instruments, a Bass Cuatrolele or Q-Bass (whichever you want to call it!) and an 8 string tenor which can be seen on the left in this image.
 Despite both being 1st build pattern models as far as we are concerned, the results have been particularly pleasing, both in Continue reading →